Worst local snowfall of the week through, but more likely in coming days, NWS says

 There is a 60% chance of snow, most likely to come after midnight, NWS said.
 Forecasters anticipated light accumulation of less than half an inch.

 Temperatures could be higher Thursday, as well.
-The high that day is forecasted at about 24 degrees, with a low around 8 degrees — a contrast to temperatures at counties near the lakefront early Wednesday.
+The high is forecast at about 24 degrees, with a low around 8 degrees.

 Another system likely to produce snow could move through the area Sunday.